Introducing the owner

 It was time to follow my passion for classic/collectible cars.
 Something that I could be proud of - not just everyday transport but a car to be admired and saved for future generations that would only come out of the garage on sunny weekends

 The final decision to undertake a restoration was made when a good friend put up his hand to help with the more difficult aspects of the work.
-Malcolm is a car and motorcycle enthusiast and has restored a 1970’s Suzuki 500 motorcycle and is currently restoring a Mk2 Jaguar.
+Malcolm is a car and motorcycle enthusiast and had restored a 1970’s Suzuki 500 motorcycle and was also restoring a Mk2 Jaguar.
 I must admit that without Malcolm’s help the E-Type and XJC Jaguar restorations would not have been possible.

-First of all I purchased and restored the Jaguar XJC V12 and after gaining experience of Jaguars with this magnificent vehicle I decided to take the plunge and obtain my long dreamed of car - an E-Type Jaguar.
-After restoring and driving the E-Type for five years I sold it and changed direction with my hobby car and that's why my garage then contained the modern Jaguar XKR that is the subject of this web site.
+First of all I purchased and restored the Jaguar XJC V12 and after gaining experience of Jaguars with that magnificent vehicle I decided to take the plunge and obtain my long dreamed of car - an E-Type Jaguar.
+After restoring and driving the E-Type for five years I sold it and changed direction with my hobby car and that's when my garage contained the modern Jaguar XKR that is the subject of this web site.

 Proud previous owner of a Jaguar XKR